-As part of its commitment to develop the ethos of Case Western Reserve University and its relationship to its larger community, the Beamer-Schneider Professorship will present every two years a lecture and workshop by a world-class public intellectual, ethicist, or thinker of politics on a matter concerning the intersection of ethics and civics.
-The idea is to advance our thinking in these domains, to push us to deal with a difficult area of our lives theoretically or philosophically, to make us uncomfortable, albeit excited.
+As part of its commitment to develop the ethos of Case Western Reserve University and its relationship to its larger community, the Beamer-Schneider Professorship will present from time to time an event by public intellectuals, ethicists, or thinkers of politics on a matter concerning the intersection of ethics and civics.
+The idea is to advance our thinking in these domains and to invite us to deal with a difficult area of our lives philosophically.

 The inaugural lecture was given in April of 2011 by Simon Critchley of the New School University in New York City.
 His lecture was called “The Powerless Power of the Call of Conscience” and ranged between anarchic politics, social conscience, and the capacity of schools to problematize authority.
 His workshop, given the day before, was on Apollinaire’s great poem “Zone” and examined the intersection of the personal and the political in Apollinaire’s apparent autobiography of a despondent city-dweller of Paris in the first decades of the 20th century.
 Professor Critchley also worked with the SAGES class vocation & Life which had read his 2006 book Infinitely Demanding.